 Chris is a historian of the modern United States.
-His research interests include the histories of religion, psychology, gender, and sexuality in the nineteenth and twentieth centuries.
-Chris’ ability to research and write about a range of historical and contemporary topics sets him apart from other early career scholars.
+His research interests include the histories of religion, medicine, gender, and sexuality in the nineteenth and twentieth centuries.

-Chris has one peer-reviewed article: “Occupy Wall Street as a Curriculum of Space” (Journal of Social Studies Research, 2013).
-This paper, co-authored with Dr. Sandra Schmidt, explored the interrelationship between location and free speech in the twentieth century U.S. It then examined three sites with active Occupy movements.
-Chris and Dr. Schmidt highlighted how the contestation over public space serves as a rich curriculum for secondary social studies education.
+“Occupy Wall Street as a Curriculum of Space.”
+Journal of Social Studies Research, 2013.
+Co-written with Dr. Sandra Schmidt.
+Explores the interrelationship between location and free speech in the twentieth-century U.S. and examines three sites with Occupy Wall Street movements.
+[Link.]